Stochastically-induced bistability in chemical reaction systems

 \end{proposition}

-\begin{proof} This is just the statement of results for the exit problem for the jump Markov chain $X_N$ in terms of its quasipotential, obtained by Freidlin and Wentzell \cite{FW}: see Theorem 1.2 and Theorem 2.1 of Ch 5, the discussion at the beginning of Section 4 and Theorem 4.3 of Ch 5; also see Theorem 5.7.11 of Ch 5 in \cite{DZ}.
-Uniform convergence of the action potential, that is the Legendre transform $\ell_N$, is necessary in order to express the quasipotential $\imath_{x_i,x_2}$ in terms of the limiting rates $\tr_+,\tr_-$.
-All of the assumptions on the equilibrium points of $\tphi(x)=\tr_+(x)-\tr_-(x)$ in (\ref{doublewell}) are also necessary, since $\tphi$ determines the fluid limit of the jump Markov chain $X_N$.\end{proof}
+\begin{pf} This is just the statement of results for the exit problem for the jump Markov chain $X_N$ in terms of its quasipotential, obtained by Freidlin and Wentzell~\cite{FW}; see Theorems~1.2 and~2.1 of Chapter~5, the discussion at the beginning of Section~4 and Theorem~4.3 of Chapter~5; also see Theorem~5.7.11 of Chapter~5 in \cite{DZ}.
+Uniform convergence of the action potential, that is, the Legendre transform $\ell_N$, is necessary in order to express the quasipotential $\imath _{x_i,x_2}$ in terms of the limiting rates $\tr_+,\tr_-$.
+All of the assumptions on the equilibrium points of $\tphi(x)=\tr_+(x)-\tr_-(x)$ in (\ref{doublewell}) are also necessary, since $\tphi$ determines the fluid limit of the jump Markov chain $X_N$. \end{pf}

 Finally, we can establish the time-scale separation under which the switching results for the rescaled jump process $X_N$ and the diffusion $\tX_\ve$ with the small diffusion coefficient can be compared.